alonsobsd/bhyvemgr/README.md

 ## Network configuration

 ### Quick config
+If you want use bhyve without much network configuration, you can create a bridge and add your ethernet interface to it.
+Take on mind you will need a dhcp server in your network enviorenment if you want virtual machine network configuration will be assigned automatically.
+Otherwise you must set network configuration manually for each virtual machine.

+Add the following lines to your **/etc/rc.conf** file

 ```sh
 cloned_interfaces="bridge0"
 ifconfig_bridge0_name="bhyve0"
 ifconfig_bhyve0="addm em0 up"
 ifconfig_bhyve0_descr="bhyve manager bridge"
 ```
+bhyvemgr add each tap interface to this bridge when a virtual machine is started.
+The same way it deletes and removes tap interface when a virtual machine is stopped.

 ### Best config
+On another hand, if you want use bhyve with a much complete network configuration (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
+Create a bridge and assign one ip address to it.
+This will be used like a gateway ip address for each virtual machine.
+A subnet 10.0.0.0/24 will be used in this guide.

 ```sh
 gateway_enable="YES"